blynkkk/blueprints/WeatherStation Edgent/README.md

 1. Open your device **Dashboard** on web and on mobile
 2. You should be able to see the data displayed on the Gauges
 3. In a few minutes the historical data should be displayed on the Charts

+**If it doesn't work as described**
+1. Reboot the device and check if data appeared on the dashboard
+2. Check if both sensors are connected to the board as shown in the **Prepare Your Hardware** section
+3. Delete your device and try connecting it again considering the recommendations from the **Troubleshooting** section at the end of this tutorial

 ## 6. Dashboard Breakdown
 Widgets are used to display and visualize data, and interact with your device from the web dashboard and mobile app.
 In order to connect data to a widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to a widget.
 You can create datastreams in the widget settings or in the Datastream tab of a Template.
 Below you can find datastreams and widgets used in this project.